Peck House (Chatham, New York)

-Peck House is a historic Greek Revival-style home located at Chatham in Columbia County, New York.
+Peck House is a historic Greek Revival-style home located in the hamlet of North Chatham in Columbia County, New York.
 It was reconstructed about 1848 and is an imposing, 2-story, symmetrical, five-bay-wide and one-bay-deep dwelling with a substantial 1 1/2-story rear wing.
 It features a three-bay, 1-story porch with Doric order columns.
 The interior features a number of Greek Revival–style details.
 Also on the property is a brick smoke house.

 It was added to the National Register of Historic Places in 1973.
 It is also included as a contributing building in the North Chatham Historic District, which was added to the National Register in 2012.

+Peck House is located at the intersection of County Road 32 and New York State Route 203.